Olliebrown/uwstout-web-programming-base/README.md

 - node and npm to maintain all dependencies (except PHP)
 - grunt to spin up the server, launch browsersync, and monitor files.
 - Browsersync to refresh the browser and syncronize multiple browser senssions.
+- node-sass (via grunt-sass) to compile SCSS files to their CSS equivalent.

 Default configurations are provided for eslint and it is automatically installed when you run 'npm install'.
 If you use the eslint package for Atom it will automatically lint your JavaScript code as you type.